skovaka/UNCALLED/ins_scripts/README.md

 **Note two new (and required) flags:** **--selective**, which indicates mixed enrichment and depletion, and **--conf** which lets you input the config file output by the above script.

 # Example
-Here is an example simulation from some random reads I have.
+Here is an example simulation I ran to test this system.
 Note I'm not really targeting an insertion, and my flanking region size is way too large.
 I just chose these reads and targets for testing.

 ## Inputs
 Reference genome and BED file containing a single insertion site